michelle-shin/study-room-booking/README.md

 Study Room Booking Web App

-The app is based on Python Flask and is deployed in Microsoft Azure Data for the webapp is stored in JSON files and is accessed through various defined classes and methods
+This web app is based on Python Flask and is deployed in Microsoft Azure.
+Flask is used to set up a server which accepts requests from end users like students or admins.

+Main use of the app is to select and book study rooms as per room numbers or timeslots.
+All the data for the webapp including booked room details, student details, their encrypted credentials are stored in JSON files.
+The data in these files is accessed through various defined classes and methods.

+Proper naming conventions are used for classes like Room, Availability, Users.